-You've already heard about our 100 beaches but we've also got a variety of pools and aquatic centres as a fun change to a day on the sand.
-At our aquatic centres, you can enjoy casual and friendly gym classes, accessible facilities, water slides for the kids or sit back with a coffee in between dips.
-Or if you'd rather be swimming out in the open, then head to our picturesque inland village and stunning sea pools.
+You’ve heard about our 100 beaches, but Shoalhaven is also home to a variety aquatic centres as a fun change to a day on the sand.
+Enjoy gym classes, accessible facilities, water slides or even a morning coffee in between dips at our pools!
+Rather swim out in the open?
+Then head to our picturesque inland village and stunning sea pools.
 Visit Shoalhaven Swim and Fitness for more detailed information about each location.

 1. Nowra Aquatic Park

-Operating all year round, Nowra Aquatic Park is excellent for families and situated in in a lovely spot right by the Shoalhaven River.
-In this newly refurbished centre, there's a splash play park with a mini slide plus two other water slides - The Vortex and The Rampage.
-For those who are looking to do laps, there's also a 50m outdoor heated pool where you can keep up your fitness.
-The centre also has an excellent accessible toilets and change room facilities that ensure everyone in the family can have some fun aqua time at the pools.
-Hot tip! before you take a dip, go for a stroll at Bens Walk, a gorgeous riverside walk that takes you through sandstone grottos, over a suspension bridge and stepping stones with amazing views at Hanging Rock.
-The nearby Shoalhaven Zoo and Trees Adventure are both great fun for kids and adults alike and have a delicious cafe at the entrance to grab bite to eat.
+Operating year round, Nowra Aquatic Park is excellent for families, situated in a lovely spot right by Shoalhaven River.
+Newly refurbished, there’s a splash play park with mini slide plus two other water slides – The Vortex and The Rampage.
+Looking to do laps?
+There’s also a 50m outdoor heated pool where you can keep up your fitness.
+The aquatic centre provides excellent accessible toilets and change rooms, ensuring the whole family can enjoy.
+Hot tip!
+Prior to swimming, enjoy Bens Walk—an exquisite riverside stroll through sandstone grottos, a suspension bridge, and breathtaking views at Hanging Rock.
+The nearby Shoalhaven Zoo and Trees Adventure are great fun for kids and adults alike!
+They’re also home to a delicious café to grab bite to eat.

 Visit Nowra Aquatic Park.